Duxhurst Industrial Farm Colony

 Documenting the work done at Duxhurst, including statistics, anecdotes, and photographs, Lady Henry published Beauty for ashes (London, L. Upcott Gill & Son) in 1913.
 After her death in 1921, the site became repurposed.
-By the 1960s, all of the buildings were dmolished.
+By the 1960s, all of the buildings were demolished.

 Origin

-Many years before its inception, the attention of the B.W.T.A. was aroused to the fact of the alarming increase of inebriety among women.
+Many years before its inception, the attention of the BWTA was aroused to the fact of the alarming increase of inebriety among women.
 At one time in England, alcohol intoxication was punishable by imprisonment only.
 As it was considered by some to be too severe a penalty, various individuals attempted to remedy this arrangement by urging that drunkenness be prevented instead of punished.
 It was felt that the system of short penal sentences had the effect of sending inebriate women back to the life they had before.
 It was realised that they had to combat an issue that was not only moral but also physical, and that therefore, it was necessary to provide physical as well as moral remedies.

 Profoundly impressed by the methods advocated by Frances Willard, Lady Henry made a special journey to the U.S. with her son, with the object of making her acquaintance.
 The two women became intimate friends.
 In 1890, Dr. Mary T. Greene received her medical degree from the University of Michigan.
 For the next six months, Dr. Greene was an intern in the hospital of Sherborn Reformatory Prison for Women, in South Framingham, Massachusetts.
 This state institution, the second of its kind to be established in the U.S., was officered entirely by women and accommodated 600.
 A visit to this prison, on the initiative of Willard, gave Lady Henry the inspiration to found Duxhurst on her estate, a model reformatory for women inebriates in England.